kalki/RoboND-Rover-Project/report.md

 #### Why follow edge ####

-Follow edge is simple way to explore a unknow map when ground is closed and edge in the moddile is very small.
-Combine with origianl forward mode, it works fine for current map.
+Follow edge is simple way to explore a unknown map when ground is closed and edge in the middle is very small.
+Combine with original forward mode, it works fine for current map.
 And for more complex map with large edge in the middle of map, we can introduce more logic to head to unclosed area when entire edge are explored.

 #### Code Inspect ####

-Follow edge mode is actually a decision tree build base on expirement, it decide when to left, when to right and when to straight base on situation of predefined area at left side of rover.
+Follow edge mode is actually a decision tree build base on experiment, it decide when to left, when to right and when to straight base on situation of predefined area at left side of rover.

 Decision tree is implemented from line 219 in `decision.py`.
 Area detection logic is defined in methods in